-We also realise that when relationships end, there is the potential for this to be cataclysmic unless both parties are very careful and sometimes the ending can overshadow everything that preceded it.
+We also realize that when relationships end, there is the potential for this to be cataclysmic unless both parties are very careful and sometimes the ending can overshadow everything that preceded it

 In the context of a building’s relationship with a professional manager or caretaker, the stakes can often be quite high.
 Most committees have come to rely upon professional management to undertake the daily operation and administration of their communities.